microsoft/opensource.microsoft.com/README.md

 ### Pull requests

-A development deployment can be configured to use a version of this site, if a maintainer of the project approves it.
+A development deployment can be configured to use a version of this site, if a maintainer of the project approves it, using a comment including the phrase `/startContentBuild`.